Guest Posts

 Testing

-Your doctor will use special cameras to take pictures.
-The dye will be injected into your vein.
-Your doctor will take a series of photographs as the dye moves through your blood vessels.
+Your doctor will dilate your pupils with eye drops and stabilize your face with a positioning device for the test.
+Special cameras will be used to take pictures.
+The dye will be injected into your vein, and your doctor will take a series of photographs as the dye moves through your blood vessels.

-Angiography with fluorescein and indocyanine green
+Angiography with Fluorescein and Indocyanine Green

 How long does the test last?